Skip to main content

 • Promote the wrong people

 We then go through each behaviour, turning it from a negative into a positive that can become part of a team charter or manifesto.
 We want around ten rules that this team are now going to live by.
-And because it’s their words they are more able to hold each other accountable to their new behavioural standards.
+And because it’s their words, they can hold each other accountable to their new behavioural standards.

-They could include — make a promise, keep a promise.
-Practice radical candour.
-They might bring in a new recruitment plan, or set a rule to give one-on-one feedback every week.
-There might be something about supporting other employees to be successful.
-This is all about creating a list of positive things because in any team there will be a spectrum of skills, ability and attitude and we want to get everyone on the same page, heading in the same direction.
+This is all about creating a list of positive things because there will be a spectrum of skills, abilities, and attitudes in any team, and we want to get everyone on the same page, heading in the same direction.
 To turn the team around.
 Every game has rules and white lines.
-This allows the team to write the rules of the new game and they clearly agree on the white lines and out of bounds.
+This allows the team to write the new game rules and agree on the white lines and out-of-bounds.

-What happens going forward is that people will make sure everyone on the team sticks to the charter, and if they don’t they’ll call them out for that.
+From now on, people will make sure everyone on the team sticks to the charter, and if they don’t, they’ll call them out for that.
 They’ll feel that the team can be as successful as it can be if they live by their new team rules.

-I’ve had people say that it’s changed their lives as well as the team.
-Certainly, at Peer1 when we took part in the exercise, we did then lose a couple of employees, so very quickly we went from having a dysfunctional team to having a cohesive team on the mend.
-The activity had highlighted that some of the people had a really fractured relationship and as a direct result of this day ended up leaving the business.
-In fact, the catalyst was that one of the people on the team called them out on their behaviour because it didn’t fit with the charter.
+Certainly, at Peer1, when we took part in the exercise, we lost a couple of employees, so very quickly, we went from having a dysfunctional team to having a cohesive team on the mend.
+The activity had highlighted that some of the people had a really fractured relationship and, as a direct result of this they ended up leaving the business.
+In fact, the catalyst was that one of the team members called them out on their behaviour because it didn’t fit with the charter.

 Overcome the challenges stopping you from reaching your full potential.
 Learn more about...